Why Do You Want to Workout?

 Are you working out now?
 If yes, what type of routines and how often?

 By looking at what you're doing now, I can see what is; and is not working.
-It also gives me an idea of what should be changed so you can achieve the results you're looking for.
+It also gives me an idea of what should be changed to achieve the results you're looking for.

 What makes you happy?